Hemlock Help Program

 pesticide professionals.

-■ Professionals: Contact information for qualified local companies that are properly licensed and insured and specialize in saving hemlocks for property owners who prefer to contract with a professional to treat their trees.
+property owners who prefer to contract with a professional to treat their trees.

-Hemlock Help Project Planning: Assistance to neighborhoods and
+Hemlock Help Project Planning: Assistance to neighborhoods and community groups

 for developing customized project